utelecon/utelecon.github.io/src/pages/en/utol/lecturers/materials/index.md

     * A list of enrolled students will be displayed, so check the boxes of the students who you want to make the material available to.

-When you have finished filling in, click the "Confirm” button to proceed.
+When you have finished filling in, click the “Confirm” button to proceed.
 The “Check Registration Information screen” page will open, so please check the details and click the “Register” button.

 [Insert image #4]